Charles, Cardinal de Bourbon (born 1523): Ecclesiastical empire

-Charles rose rapidly in the Roman Catholic hierarchy, becoming Cardinal of Bourbon in 1548.
+Charles rose rapidly in the Roman Catholic hierarchy, becoming a Cardinal in 1548.
 He resigned his office as Bishop of Carcassonne in 1550, receiving a 2/3 pension on his departure.
 After the death of his successor to the office in 1565 he attempted to regain the bishopric through rights of regression.
 The canons of Carcasonne resisted, however the king pressured them to allow his return.
-The vast array of ecclesiastical offices he held made him one of the most prominent pluralists of François I's reign.
+The vast array of ecclesiastical offices he held made him one of the most prominent pluralists of Francis I's reign.
 Indeed, by 1547 he held 3 Sees simultaneously.
 That same year Pope Paul III declared that Cardinals should only hold one bishopric.
 While this was initially ignored in France, by 1550 pressure was beginning to be brought to bear on pluralism.
 To this end the various Cardinals of France began trying to sell off their bishoprics.
 He acquired the rich abbey of Saint-Germain-en-Prés in Paris.
-He held a considerable number of abbeys in Normandie, among them Saint-Ouen at Rouen and Jumièges.
+He held a considerable number of abbeys in Normandie, among them Saint-Ouen Abbey, Rouen and Jumièges Abbey.
 By 1588 the majority of his income of 63,000 livres was derived from Norman benefices.